stuartj073/Memory-Card-Game/README.md

 # Memory Mario
 Memory Mario is a memory card game set up to transport user's to a world already familiar or one that was familiar a long time ago.
-Using the main characters from Super Mario and Super Smash bro's, the user's must match up the correct characters with each other in order to complete the game in the specified amount of time of their own choosing.
-The game has a clear three tier difficulty set up whereby the user can choose to play under a different time parameter which is associated then with the set difficulty of a user's choosing.
+Using the main characters from Super Mario and Super Smash bro's, the user's must match up the correct characters with each other in order to complete the game in the specified time parameter.
+The game has in itself a local storage system that allows each individual player to challenge their high score upon each return to the site.
+The game music and sounds are all included as to add to the feel of a retro nintendo styled game.

+If you would like to visit the site and try out the game for yourself, feel free to do so by clicking this [link].(https://stuartj073.github.io/Memory-Card-Game/index.html)

 ## User Stories

 - As a user, I want to access a presentable website.
 - As a user, I want to play an interactive game that allows me to have fun.
 - As a user, I want to be challenged when playing the game.
-- As a user, I want to have some way of seeing how
-- I am getting on in the game whilst also keeping an eye on the time limitation
+- As a user, I want to have a system of tracking my progress whilst also keeping an eye on the time limitation.
 - As a user, I want to be able to access the game on all platforms.
-- As a user I want to be able to contribute to the local leader-board as to challenge me and get myself more focused on getting better.
+- As a user I want to be able to contribute to the local leader-board as to challenge me and get myself more focused on improving.
-- As a user I want to hear the game sounds that accompany each click of a card ,match of a pair or incorrect match of a pair as I play the game.
+- As a user I want to hear the game sounds that accompany each click of a card , match of a pair or incorrect match of a pair as I play the game.
 - As an owner I want to facilitate the overall needs of the user.
 - As an owner I want to provide a local storage system as to entice the user to come back and to try and bea their current high score.
 - As an owner I want to present the website in a very clear manner with un-ambigious colours as to not be presenting the potential user with colour overload or a website that just doesn't make sense design-wise.